 2: Mike Horn Special Edition Submersible by Panerai

-The perfect finishing touch to this watch is the engraved case back with features Mike Horn’s signature as well as a beautifully simplistic depiction of underwater sea life picturing a whale, jellyfish, a turtle and a shoal of tuna.
+The perfect finishing touch to this watch is the engraved caseback with features like Mike Horn’s signature, as well as a beautifully simplistic depiction of underwater sea life picturing a whale, jellyfish, a turtle, and a shoal of tuna.

 3: Iconic Edition by Baume

 Baume is an eco-aware brand that focuses on the millennial market.
-It is the latest addition to the Richemont luxury goods group which owns brands such as Audemars-Piguet, Jaeger-LeCoultre, Vacheron Constantin and IWC Schnaffhausen.
+It is the latest addition to the Richemont luxury goods group which owns brands such as Audemars-Piguet, Jaeger-LeCoultre, Vacheron Constantin, and IWC Schaffhausen.